Can cancers in adolescents be prevented?

 - Limiting time spent in the sun and avoiding tanning salons

-- If you are sexually active, limiting sex partners and using safe sex practices, which can lower the risk of infection with human papilloma virus (HPV) and human immunodeficiency virus (HIV)
+- Limiting the number of sex partners and using safe sex practices, which can lower the risk of some infections linked to cancer, such as human papilloma virus (HPV) and human immunodeficiency virus (HIV)

 While lifestyle-related and environmental risk factors don’t have a large effect on cancers in teens, exposure to these risk factors during the teenage years can still increase a person’s risk of getting cancer as they get older.
 It’s important to develop and maintain healthy habits early in life, such as not smoking, staying at a healthy weight, keeping active, and eating a healthy diet.
 Healthy habits like these can also lower your risk for many other types of health problems later on.